Skip to main content

 Honors in the Major

-Students who meet all three of the following requirements may be invited to expand their senior comprehensive requirement project for College Honors:
+Students who meet all three of the following requirements may be invited to expand their senior comprehensive requirement project for Honors in History:

 1. Earn an A or A- on their fall semester thesis.